In Depth: Audio Plugins and Formats for Video Professionals

 When I was at the University, I received a BA in Communication, with a major in Film & Video and a minor in Audio Production.
 Those audio production classes were a lot of fun, especially the MIDI class I took where we learned Cakewalk.

-The vast array of audio plugins available is mindblowing, and they come with all sorts of formats that you may not be familiar with if you mainly work with video.
-Toolfarm caries a number of audio tools and plugins and our selections are growing every day.
+The vast array of audio plugins available is mind-blowing, and they come with all sorts of formats that you may not be familiar with if you mainly work with video.
+Toolfarm carries a number of audio tools and plugins and our selections are growing every day.
 Many of the plugins support multiple formats, so it gets a bit confusing.
-Native, AAX, AU, RTAS, TDM, and VST…. what do all of these acronyms mean?
-Let’s break it down.
+Native, AAX, AU, RTAS, TDM, and VST… what do all of these acronyms mean?
+Let’s break it down simply!

 First, lets split these into two categories: Native Format vs. DSP-based Plugins

-Native plugins work with the computer’s CPU and do not require any special dedicated hardware, such as DSP chips.
-Native plugins are mainly programmed with C++, making it usable over multiple platforms.
-There are a lot of native plugins on the market and available for free.
+Native plugins work with the computer’s CPU.
+In other words, they do not require any special dedicated hardware, such as DSP chips.
+Native plugins are mainly programmed with C++, making them usable over multiple platforms.
+There are a lot of native plugins on the market and are available for free.
+The downside: If you have a lot of plugins running at once, like with any NLE, your computer will start to slow down, and may grind to a halt.

-DSP-based plugins rely on DSP chips, or Digital Signal Processor chips, are third-party cards, which can get pretty expensive.
+DSP-based plugins rely on DSP chips, or Digital Signal Processor chips, which are third-party cards, which can get pretty expensive.
 Plugins for DSP-based systems are also more expensive, however, users love the quality.
+If you have a DSP system, Native plugins still work.
+Some systems even allow users to switch back and forth between the DSP and Native versions of the same plugin.
+Avid published an article in 2020 that explains more about DSP setups.

 This is the new Avid Audio eXtension plugin format for ProTools, available for both native and DSP-based ProTools systems.